0xAbin/movetest/readme.md

 aptos move test

-This runs the test function sender_can_set_message.
+This runs any #[test] functions inside your module (e.g. sender_can_set_message).

 ⸻

-🚀 Publish Module to Testnet
+🚀 Deploy to Movement Testnet

+Make sure your config.yaml is correctly set up (see below), then:

 aptos move publish --profile default

-Uses your config.yaml to deploy to Movement Testnet.
+This deploys the module to the Movement Testnet using your keys and URL.

 ⸻

+💬 Interact with Your Module

-📝 Set a Message (Entry Function)
+📝 Set a Message

 aptos move run \
   --function hello_blockchain::message::set_message \
   --args string:"Hello from CLI" \
   --profile default

 ⸻